Eduard-Benedic/discrete_math/chapter_1/foundation.md

 F - T = F

-So far we have 4 important logical connectives:
+So far I have 4 important logical connectives:
 1. Conjunctions
-2. Disjunctions
+2. Disjunctions - explicit and implicit
 3. Conditional statements
 4. Biconditional statements
  as well as negations
+and Negations

 ## Precedence of Logical Operators
 TABLE 8